jiminhsieh/jekyll-clean-dark/_posts/2017-11-30-Database-Replication-with-CAP-Theorem.md

 comments: true
 share: true
 ---

+Precisely speaking, this post is about [Postgres-BDR](https://www.2ndquadrant.com/en/resources/bdr/) and CAP theorem.
+However, what I am talking about is not only could be applied to Postgres-BDR.

 # Intro
 I had needed to evaluate replication of PostgreSQL recently.
-One of the tools I had to evaluate is [Postgres-BDR](https://www.2ndquadrant.com/en/resources/bdr/).
+One of the tools I had to evaluate is Postgres-BDR.
 Basically, Postgres-BDR is a Master-Master tool to replicate data cross different PostgreSQLs.

 What's the relationship of database replication and CAP theorem?
 * After I read through [documents](http://bdr-project.org/docs/stable/bdr-concepts.html) of Postgres-BDR.
 I found this phrase: *asynchronous replication is often called an "eventually consistent"*.
 That's one of properties of CAP theorem - consistency.